CommunityOfCoders/Inheritance2k24/YellowHat.md

 - HTML
 - CSS
 - JavaScript
-- React
-- etc.

 #### Back-end
 - NodeJS
+- Django
+### ML
-- ExpressJS
+- U-nets
-- etc.
+- Neural Networks

-#### Database
-- MongoDB
+- Image Segmentaion
-- etc.
+- etc

-#### nlp
--Ml

 ## 📈Progress

 List down all the fully implemented features in your project

-List down all the partially implemented features in your project
+- The wesite enables user to make his/her account by Sign Up feature and could login using username and password.
+- User can also add the required clothing items to the cart.
+- The Virtual Tryon for clothing

 ## 🔮Future Scope
+Making Virtual-Tryon more optimized and maye be a 3D - Tryon

 ## 💸Applications